 This matchup is certainly going to be a tough sell in terms of entertainment factor, as the game total of just 38.5 points is far and away the lowest on the board here in Week 14.
 There certainly isn’t likely to be much offense in this one, as both New York and Buffalo have struggled to points on the board this year, while the frigid weather will likely play a big factor as well.
 However, the Bills have been playing much better as of late, as they easily could have won three games in a row if they had played better in the second half against Miami.
 Josh Allen seems to be slowly progressing, racking up almost 400 total yards of offense his last time out.
 Meanwhile, Sam Darnold hasn’t played since early November and will likely have to shake off some rust in the first couple quarters against a tough Bills secondary.

-Click on the link for more free football picks from our experts on staff.
+Click on the link for more free NFL picks from our experts on staff.

 New York is a brutal 1-4 ATS over their last five road games.
 They are also 0-5 ATS in their last five games against the NFC East and 3-7 ATS over their last ten games against the NFC overall.
 Buffalo is a rock-solid 5-1 ATS in their last six home games against the Jets.
 They are also 7-3 ATS over their last ten games against New York overall.